 - Suddenly we thought, YES, that’s IT.
 THIS approach we are happy to adopt, and endorse.
 We can use the term ‘pet parent’ with this intention in mind.
 We believe that if we too can encourage people to think of a cat, a dog, or whatever anipal as a family member, not as an object to be owned, then cruelly discarded – this has to be a good thing and we wholeheartedly endorse its use.

 While Mum still cannot call herself a ‘pet parent’, she now realises that the term has the ability to make a difference to hundreds, if not thousands of lives.
 It may even make our constant battle for animals abandoned due to ‘owner decease’ easier, who knows.
-So stand proud and call yourself a Pet Parent if you wish – we will back you to the hilt and respect your love and your reasons why – we learned something good today.
+So stand proud and call yourself a Pet Parent or Pet Owner, whatever you want!
+We will back you to the hilt and respect your love and your reasons why – we learned something good today.